Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

-\end{thm} Theorem~\ref{thm:main-simple} is a particular case of this result with $l=1$ and $\kappa_\n=\n+1$.
-Notice that by the uniqueness of the limit, the limiting point process does not depend on the particular choice of the points $(z_i)_{i=1}^l$ (for a direct argument, see Proposition \ref{prop:Freedom} and Proposition \ref{thm: bergman continuity}).
+\end{thm} The weighted Bergman kernel and its associated point process will be described in Section~\ref{s:Bergman}.
+Theorem~\ref{thm:main-simple} is a particular case of this result with $l=1$ and $\kappa_\n=\n+1$.
+Notice that by the uniqueness of the limit, the limiting point process does not depend on the particular choice of the points $(z_i)_{i=1}^l$ (for a direct argument, see Proposition~\ref{prop:Freedom} and Proposition~\ref{thm: bergman continuity}).
 Notice also that if ${\bf Q}\ne {\bf Q}'$ as elements of the torus $(\R/\Z)^l$, then the limiting processes are distinct (see Proposition~\ref{thm: bergman continuity}).

-Theorem \ref{thm:main-simple} and Theorem \ref{thm:NonSimplyConnected} likely hold under less restrictive conditions on the measure $\mu$, in particular in the transversal direction to the boundary.
-In the radial case from \cite{BG}, a similar result holds without any additional assumption on the density.
-For the case of outliers in an annulus, one can obtain the result by applying methods similar to \cite{BG,GarciaZelada}.
-Finally, we would like to point out that Theorem \ref{thm:NonSimplyConnected} can be generalized to deal with line bundles over Riemann surfaces as in the framework described in \cite{Berman}.
-In this geometric setting, the non-negativity condition of $\mu$ becomes a non-negativity condition on the curvature of the Hermitian line bundle and the limiting point processes obtained are similar to the ones described in Section \ref{s:LogHarmonicBergman}.

 When there are several uncharged components, especially if these have common boundary points, it is natural to ask if the limiting processes interact with each other.
 The following theorem answers this question.